infonl/dimpact-zaakafhandelcomponent/docs/development/INSTALL-DOCKER-COMPOSE.md

 #### Using the latest version of ZAC

 Currently, our ZAC Docker Compose file contains a reference to a specific version of the ZAC Docker image.
-In order to use the latest ZAC Docker Image you will need to manually edit the `../docker-compose.yaml` file and update the `zac: image:` attribute to the latest ZAC Docker Image tag.
+In order to use the latest ZAC Docker Image you can specify a ZAC Docker Image by setting the `ZAC_DOCKER_IMAGE` environment variable.
 You can find the latest version of the ZAC Docker Image on: https://github.com/infonl/dimpact-zaakafhandelcomponent/pkgs/container/zaakafhandelcomponent